 SCHEDULE OF RULES AND REGULATIONS

 1. Application for Service.
-Each prospective Customer desiring electric service shall be required to sign Distributor’s Service/Membership Application for Service to be supplied by the Cooperative.
-A Customer shall have a signed application on file for each location receiving electric service.
+Each prospective Customer desiring electric service shall be required to sign a Membership Agreement and pay a membership fee for service to be supplied by the Cooperative.
+A Customer shall have a signed Membership Agreement on file for each location receiving electric service.
 Any customer desiring electric service who owes the Cooperative for prior electric service received must pay all past due amounts due to the Cooperative, including late payment fees, before new service will be provided.

 2. Deposit.
 A deposit based upon credit score may be required of any Customer before residential electric service is supplied.
 A deposit or suitable guarantee equal to two months’ average bill or to the two highest months’ average bill may be required of any general power Customer before electric service is supplied.
 Additional deposits may be required of Customers involved with delinquent bills or bankruptcy.
 Deposits retained longer than twelve months will accrue interest at the annualized interest rate the Cooperative earns on its general fund checking account and will be credited annually to the Customer’s account.
+Deposits paid by residential customers who have an excellent payment rating after 24 months of service with the Cooperative will have their original deposit refunded as a credit on their account.
 Upon termination of service, the deposit, including any accrued interest, shall be applied by the Cooperative against unpaid bills of the Customer, and if any balance remains after such application is made, said balance shall be refunded to the Customer.
 Upon written request by the Customer or at the sole discretion of the Cooperative, the deposit requirement may be re-evaluated based upon the most recent electricity usage and/or rates.
 Additional information related to deposits can be found in West Kentucky RECC Financial Policy #220 – Member Deposits.

 3. Point of Delivery.
 The point of delivery is the point, as designated by Cooperative, on Customer’s premises where current is to be delivered to building or premises.
-Said delivery point is defined as the connector(s) utilized to dead-end the Cooperative’s supply conductor and all wiring, equipment and appurtenances beyond the connector(s), with the exception of the Cooperative’s meter, shall be provided and maintained by Customer at no expense to Cooperative.
+Unless otherwise stated in a contract between the Customer and the Cooperative, said delivery point is defined as the connector(s) utilized to dead-end the Cooperative’s supply conductor and all wiring, equipment and appurtenances beyond the connector(s), with the exception of the Cooperative’s meter, shall be provided and maintained by Customer at no expense to Cooperative.

 4. Customer’s Wiring-Standards.
 All wiring of Customer must conform to Cooperative’s requirements and accepted modern standards, as exemplified by the requirements of the National Electrical Safety Code and the National Electrical Code.